 ---|---|---|---|---|

-The list of exclusions differs for each provider but is relatively consistent across different cards from the same issuer.
+The list of exclusions differs for each provider, though it's relatively consistent across different cards from the same issuer.
 Common exclusions include:

 - Animals, plants, perishables, and consumables